Curriculum Policy

  know and understand how to assess the relevant subject and curriculum areas, including statutory assessment requirements

- make use of formative and summative assessment to secure pupils’ progress
+ make use of formative and summative assessment to secure learners’ progress

  use relevant data to monitor progress, set targets, and plan subsequent lessons

- give pupils regular feedback, both orally and through accurate marking, and encourage pupils to respond to the feedback
+ give learners regular feedback, both orally and through accurate marking, and encourage learners to respond to the feedback

 Effective behaviour management on EDSupport is measurable against the DfE’s ‘Teacher’s Standards’ to ensure: